mpirnat/django-tutorial/README.md

       $ python prerequisites.py

+  On Windows, that looks like:

+      > python.exe prerequisites.py

  5. Rewind the repository to the start of our exercises

   In the src directory form the previous step:

       $ git reset --hard ex00

-  (NOTE: This won't do anything yet; we're rebuilding the repository right now for optimal clarity and so the code and tags don't quite exist here.
-Check back soon!)
+  **NOTE:** This won't do anything yet; we're rebuilding the repository right now for optimal clarity and so the code and tags don't quite exist here.
+  Check back soon!

 You should now be ready for the tutorial!